Food Revolution Network

 iStock.com/venusphoto

 Of course, all is not perfect in air fryer land.
+Let’s continue our pros and cons of air fryers by examining what’s not so good about them.

 Another problem with air fryers, especially if you’re feeding a lot of mouths, is their relatively small capacity.
 Basically, the larger the volume, the less the food will seem “fried” and the longer it will take to cook.
 So there’s a tradeoff between the taste and the amount you can cook.

-5. Not a set-it-and-forget-it appliance
+5. It’s not a set-it-and-forget-it appliance.

 If you’ve joined the Instant Pot revolution, one of the nicest features is that you can “set it and forget it.”
 You don’t need to babysit the appliance, as it will cook on a timer and then keep it warm until you’re ready to eat.
 Air fryers are different, however.
-You often need to flip food, just as in a regular oven, to keep it from burning on one side.
+You often need to flip food, just as you would in a regular oven, to prevent it from burning on one side.
 And since few air fryers have transparent windows, you may need to keep opening the basket to check on the cooking status.

 Some poorly made models are even reported to be fire hazards.
 One viral video from June 2021 shows a short-circuited air fryer throwing off flames as a four-year-old girl in a tutu frets, then runs to alert her father that their house is in danger.
 Yikes!

-6. May encourage junk food eating
+6. Airfrying may encourage junk food eating.

 Air Fryer Recommendations